 Specifically, considering the Group's core business, maritime transport services, in general, revenue from the provision of these services is recognised over time, as it is assumed that the customer simultaneously receives and consumes the rights and benefits inherent to the service as the Group provides the service.
-In this sense, if another company took over the contract within the period of service provision, it would not need to substantially re-perform the work already completed up to that point.
+In this sense, if another company took over the contract within the service provision period, it would not need to do the work already completed up to that point again.